Our specialties

 • Candidates can expect cases of varying difficulty (some being expected to be relatively easy and some harder).
 This is accounted for in marking and standard setting.

-The new scoring system in detail
+The scoring system in detail

 Reporting components